Kartapuce/kartapuce.github.io/_protocols/authentication.md

 - **Chip card**: private key securely stored in a physical device, non exportable.

 Authentication devices may use different protocols for exchanging information (bluetooth, NFC, USB…).

+## Type 3: « Who I am » :eyes:

+A biometric parameter: a shared measurement (the position of points on a fingerprint or a face, the modulation of a voice…).
+It is considered more secure than a password, but it is not revokable, and may be publicly available to anyone.

 ## Multi-Factor Authentification :zipper_mouth_face: :heavy_plus_sign: :eyes: :heavy_plus_sign: :iphone: